benjwalker/arise-frontend-framework/README.md

 # Arise Front-end Framework

+This framework is intended to assist any front-end developer creating code for Arise's projects.

 ##Requirements
 To run this code you should have handy...

 - PHP / Apache
 - Composer
 - NPM